 Due to our poor financial performance in 2020, results for our financial performance metrics were below the threshold required for payouts under the program (70% of the EPS target of \$2.57 per share).
 However, our incentive plan design allows our Compensation Committee to adjust incentive award performance results to exclude the impact of unusual, nonrecurring events.
 The Compensation Committee believes that the exercise of discretion is an important tool to ensure that compensation outcomes advance the goals of our program in circumstances where extraordinary events beyond management's control impact Company performance.
 For 2020, our Compensation Committee decided to exclude the impact of unrecovered expenses related to the COVID-19 pandemic on our financial results (an impact of \$0.16) in determining payouts under our 2020 ACI Program and our 2018-2020 PSU awards.
-As adjusted, financial performance results under our 2020 ACI Program were above the minimum level required to permit payouts under the program, but below the minimum level required to pay out on financial metrics.
+As adjusted, financial performance results under our 2020 ACI Program were above the minimum level required to pay out on financial metrics.
 As a result, the 2020 ACI Program paid out on operational and strategic metrics only, resulting in awards equal to 89% of target awards for most 2020 ACI Program participants.
 For more information on 2020 ACI Program results, see the discussion on pages 39 to 40.